rakibhasan1030/rakibhasan1030/README.md

 ### Hi there 👋 <p align='right'> ![Profile views](https://gpvc.arturio.dev/avinash-218) </p>

 ## I'm Rakib.
-I’m a deeply motivated, passionate and ambitious person who loves to work with technology.
+<p>I’m a deeply motivated, passionate and ambitious person who loves to work with technology.
+I'm adept in working both individually and in teams.
+I'm highly dedicated to my work and enthusiastic about solving real life problems to help people and make the world a better place for everyone.<p/>

 ### 🛠 &nbsp;Tech Stack